themrleon/luckfox-pico-mini-b/README.md

 And connect using minicom `minicom -D /dev/ttyUSB0` (Keep all default settings, 115200 8N1).

 # But can it run DOOM ?
-Just because it hasn't video, sound and input, that doesn't mean we cannot run DOOM! here is a test running `fbDOOM` with a virtual framebuffer (`/dev/fb0`) accessed remotely with `x11vnc` via RNDIS interface:
+Just because it hasn't video, sound and input, that doesn't mean we cannot run DOOM! here is a test running `fbDOOM` with a virtual framebuffer (`/dev/fb0`) accessed remotely with `x11vnc` via USB RNDIS interface cable:
 [![Watch the video](https://img.youtube.com/vi/6dsxjtB3URw/0.jpg)](https://www.youtube.com/watch?v=6dsxjtB3URw)

 CPU usage varies between 65-70%: